Stéphane Courtois: Moldova

 He was awarded the honorary title of Doctor Honoris Causa by the Free International University of Moldova (ULIM), in Chisinau, on 8 July 2011.

 Specialised publisher

 Besides his career as a historian, he is a specialised publisher who has published authors such as Ernst Nolte or Reynald Secher.

-The Age of Man and Communisme (1982–)
+The Age of Man and Communisme (1982–present)

-Since 1995 he has been Director (co-director from 1982 to 1995) and co-founder, with Annie Kriegel in 1982, of the journal Communisme at the University Press of France and The Age of Man.
+Since 1995, he has been Director (co-director from 1982 to 1995) and co-founder, with Annie Kriegel in 1982, of the journal Communisme at the University Press of France and The Age of Man.

 Threshold: Archives of communism (1995–1999)

 He was co-founder, with Nicolas Werth in 1995, of the collection "Archives of communism" from editions du Seuil.

 Rocher: Democracy or totalitarianism (2002–2008)

-He was founder and director from 2002 to 2008, of the collection "Democracy or totalitarianism" from Éditions du Rocher.
+He was the founder and director from 2002 to 2008 of the collection "Democracy or totalitarianism" from Éditions du Rocher.
 This collection was transferred to Éditions du Cerf in 2010.